Abu Nuwas: Imprisonment and death

 He died during the Great Abbasid Civil War before al-Ma’mūn advanced from Khurāsān in either 199 or 200 AH (814–816 AD).
-Because he frequently indulged in drunken exploits, Nuwas was imprisoned during the reign of Al-Amin, shortly before his death.
+Because he frequently indulged in drunken exploits, Abu Nuwas was imprisoned during the reign of Al-Amin, shortly before his death.

 The cause of his death is disputed: four different accounts of Abu Nuwas’s death survive: 1.
 He was poisoned by the Nawbakht family, having been framed with a poem satirizing them; 2.
 He died in a tavern drinking right up to his death; 3.
 He was beaten by the Nawbakht for the satire falsely attributed to him; wine appears to have had a role in the flailing emotions of his final hours—this seems to be a combination of accounts one and two; 4.
 He died in prison, a version which contradicts the many anecdotes stating that in the advent of his death he suffered illness and was visited by friends (though not in prison).
 He most probably died of ill health, and equally probably in the house of the Nawbakht family, whence came the myth that they poisoned him.
-Nuwas was buried in Shunizi cemetery in Baghdad.
+Abu Nuwas was buried in Shunizi cemetery in Baghdad.